Ann Wilson: Career

 On July 13, 2015, Wilson announced a solo tour, The Ann Wilson Thing, which began on September 21.
 She released her first EP, The Ann Wilson Thing! – #1, digitally on September 18, 2015.
 On July 22, 2016, Wilson announced the release of focus, the second EP from The Ann Wilson Thing!
 Wilson played a Florida mini-tour in September 2016 as The Ann Wilson Thing! in support of this release.

 On October 12, 2017, Wilson's first feature film, Ann Wilson: In Focus was released.
 It featured an intimate interview conducted in her home by Criss Cain along with 20 complete live song performances from the Ann Wilson of Heart tour stop in Wilmington, North Carolina, on March 21, 2017.

 Wilson and Alice in Chains' guitarist and vocalist Jerry Cantrell paid tribute to their late friend, Chris Cornell, with a rendition of Soundgarden's "Black Hole Sun" during the Rock and Roll Hall of Fame ceremony on April 14, 2018.

 On August 3, 2018, Wilson released "You Don't Own Me" as the second single from her solo album, Immortal.
 Released on September 14, 2018, the album features ten tracks that pay tribute to Wilson's influences and friends.

 In May 2021, Wilson announced her first dates since the COVID-19 pandemic with the Rite of June mini-tour.

 In 2022, Wilson was nominated for consideration into the 2023 Songwriters Hall of Fame.

-In November 2022 Wilson was featured on the Disturbed song "Don't Tell Me" from their album Divisive.
+In November 2022, Wilson was featured on the Disturbed song "Don't Tell Me" from their album Divisive.
 The song reached number 2 on Billboard's Hard Rock Song Sales chart.

+On April 25, 2024, Heart kicked off their Royal Flush 2024 Tour at the Seminole Hard Rock Hotel & Casino in Hollywood, Florida.
+The June and July 2024 dates of this tour, in the UK and Europe, were canceled in late May as the organizers informed that "In late May, Ann Wilson will undergo a time-sensitive but routine medical procedure for which the minimum recovery time is six weeks."
+The tour resumed on February 28, 2025.